siddhujz/hw1fall15/README.md

 `Hash` and `Enumerable` as they could help tremendously with these exercises. :-)

-0. Define a method `sum(array)` that takes an array of integers as an argument and returns the sum of its elements.
+a.
+Implement a method `sum(array)` that takes an array of integers as an argument and returns the sum of its elements.
 For an empty array it should return zero.

-0. Define a method `max_2_sum(array)` which takes an array of integers as an argument and returns the sum of its two largest elements.
+b.
+Implement a method `max_2_sum(array)` which takes an array of integers as an argument and returns the sum of its two largest elements.
 For an empty array it should return zero.
 For an array with just one element, it should return that element.

-0. Define a method `sum_to_n?(array)` that takes an array of integers and an additional integer, n, as arguments and returns true if any two elements in the array of integers sum to n.
+c.
+Implement a method `sum_to_n?(array)` that takes an array of integers and an additional integer, n, as arguments and returns true if any two elements in the array of integers sum to n.
 An empty array should sum to zero by definition.

+You can check your progress by running:
+ `rspec spec/part1_spec.rb`
-You can check your progress by running `rspec spec/part1_spec.rb`, or just running `autotest` and leaving it running.
+or by running `autotest` and leaving it running.

 # 2. Strings and Regular Expressions

 Check the documentation on String and Regexp as they could help tremendously with these exercises. :-)

-0. Define a method `hello(name)` that takes a string representing a name and returns the string "Hello, " concatenated with the name.
+a.
+Implement a method `hello(name)` that takes a string representing a name and returns the
+    string "Hello, " concatenated with the name.

-0. Define a method `starts_with_consonant?(s)` that takes a string and returns true if it starts with a consonant and false otherwise.
-(For our purposes, a consonant is any letter other than A, E, I, O, U.) NOTE: be sure it works for both upper and lower case and for nonletters!
+b.
+Implement a method `starts_with_consonant?(s)` that takes a string and returns true if it starts with a consonant and false otherwise.
+(For our purposes, a consonant is any letter other than (A, E, I, O, U.) NOTE: be sure it works for both upper and lower case and for nonletters!

-0. Define a method `binary_multiple_of_4?(s)` that takes a string and returns true if the string represents a binary number that is a multiple of 4.
+c.
+Implement a method `binary_multiple_of_4?(s)` that takes a string and returns true if the string represents a binary number that is a multiple of 4.
 NOTE: be sure it returns false if the string is not a valid binary number!

 # 3. Object Oriented Basics

-Define a class `BookInStock` which represents a book with an ISBN number, `isbn`, and price of the book as a floating-point number, `price`, as attributes.
+Implement a class `BookInStock` which represents a book with an ISBN number, `isbn`, and price of the book as a floating-point number, `price`, as attributes (instance variables).

 The constructor should accept the ISBN number
 (a string, since in real life ISBN numbers can begin with zero and can